chaotic-society/theoretica/txt/CODING_STANDARD.md

 If you contribute to the project, please follow this coding standard to help improve code quality, readability and uniformity.

 ## Scopes
-- Declare all functions and classes inside the `uroboro` namespace and eventually other sub-namespaces (only if needed)
+- Declare all functions and classes inside the `theoretica` namespace and eventually other sub-namespaces (only if needed)
 - Do not declare global variable unless truly necessary.
 Only global constants are accepted and should be declared with capital letters only.

 ## Naming conventions